 9. DO YOU HAVE A FOUNDATION PROGRAMME FOR STUDENTS WITHOUT THE RIGHT QUALIFICATIONS?

-Our Health Foundation Year (6 year route) is for high achieving applicants who haven't taken the sciences to a higher level.
+Our Health Foundation Year (6 year route) is currently for high achieving applicants who haven't taken the sciences to a higher level.
 See our web pages for more guidance.
 However, this will be changing for 2020 entry.

 10. CAN I STAY IN THE UK FOR A RESIDENCY PROGRAMME AND SPECIALITY TRAINING?